saferpay/sndbx/texts/recurring.md

 ## <a name="recurring-referenced"></a> Recurring Payments with the Referenced  transactions method

 The Process in Short:
-The initial transaction is performed with either the PaymentPage Interface or with the Transaction Interface leading the cardholder through a normal ecommerce payment process, including entering the CVV and and 3DSecure authentication.
+The initial transaction is performed with either the PaymentPage Interface or with the Transaction Interface leading the cardholder through a normal ecommerce payment process, including entering the CVC and and 3DSecure authentication.
 The first transaction is flagged as initial transaction.
 The Transaction ID of the initial transaction can then be used for referenced/recurring transactions.

 ### A.      Initial Transaction: